HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

     3. Go to **User account repository > Available realm definitions** and select **Federatedrepositories**.
     4. Click **Configure**.
     5. Go to **Repositories in the realm** and click **transientidp** in the **Repository Identifier** column.
-    6. Click New and add the following information:
+    6. Click **New** and add the following information:
         - **Name**: `buildgroupsfor`
         - **Value**: Enter the list of supported Identity Providers that you want to build groups for.
 For example: `facebook Google`.
 The items in the list must be separated by a space.
 The Identity Providers are case-sensitive and must match what you entered for the **idp.providerlist** and **openid.servicenames** parameters.
     7. Click **OK**.
     8. Save your changes.
-    9. Stop and restart the HCL Portal server.
+    9. Stop and restart the HCL DX server.

-6. **Optional**: Complete the following steps to mark transient identity provider users as external.
+4. (Optional): Complete the following steps to mark transient identity provider users as external.

     !!!information
          After you run the `enable-transient-user task`, the system builds internal groups for each identity provider.
 You can use these groups in the **Resource Permissions** portlet in the **Portal Administration** menu.
 Use the Resource Permissions portlet to build a set of pages and portlets that transient users can see and use.

-        You can also combine transient users with the external user feature in HCL Digital Experience.
+        You can also combine transient users with the external user feature in HCL DX.
 You can identify a group of external or transient users with a database suffix.
 All external and transient users are then granted a special virtual principle in the access control.
 Use this virtual principle to grant a general set of access rights to these users.

     1. Log on to WebSphere® Integrated Solutions Console as the administrator.
     2. Go to **Resources > Resource Environment > Resource Environment providers**.
-    3. Search for WP PumaStoreService then click **Custom properties**.
+    3. Search for `WP PumaStoreService` then click **Custom properties**.
     4. Add the `parentDN.externalUsers` property with value you entered for **transparent.suffix.** If you did not enter a value in **transparent.suffix**, enter `o=transparent`.
     5. Save your changes.
-    6. Stop and restart the HCL Portal server.
+    6. Stop and restart the HCL DX server.

-7. Complete the following steps to load user attributes during authentication.
+5. Complete the following steps to load user attributes during authentication.

     !!!note
         Transient users do not have attributes that are stored locally so it is helpful to load attributes from the Identity Provider during authentication.